ModanwalPriti06/Teacher-Forum-Backend-JWT-Cookies/README.md

 - Used to authenticate API requests.
 - Stored in memory or HTTP-only cookies (safer than local storage).
 - Expires quickly for security reasons.
+- Sent as JSON client stores in memory, Do not store in local storage or cookie.
 #### 2️⃣ Refresh Token
 - Long-lived (e.g., days to weeks).
 - Used to request a new access token when it expires.
 - Stored securely (preferably HTTP-only cookies).
 - Cannot access protected routes directly, only used for refreshing access tokens.
+- Sent as httpOnly cookie Not accessible via javascript , Must have expiry at some point.

 #### How They Work Together?
 - User logs in → Receives access & refresh tokens.